FinanceStudyGroup/iBeta.R/README.md

 getSymbols('LLY')
 ```

-to collect price data on the S&P 500 (designated "^GSPC" by Yahoo Finance), and our given stock, LLY,
+to collect price data on the S&P 500 (designated '^GSPC' by Yahoo Finance), and our given stock, LLY,

 then apply the function to these data, as below,